timbussmann/timbussmann.github.io/_posts/2022-07-07-premature-dispsosal.md

 }
 ```

-An implementation like this can avoid the cost of asynchronous methods when it is expected that the async paths is only rarely used.
-This makes it even harder to notice the initial mistake to not `await` the method call because the code might work just fine most of time time, until it doesn't.
+An implementation like the presented one can avoid the cost of asynchronous methods when it is expected that the async path is only rarely used.
+However, it makes it even harder to notice the initial mistake of not `await`ing the method call because the code might work just fine most of times.
+Until it doesn't.

 ## Conclusion

 The `using var` language feature is fantastic and much more convenient than having to define `using(...){ ... }` blocks all over the place.
-But in combination with asynchronous code, it can be fairly easy to miss the additional `using` keyword (imagine a much larger method where the disposable instance is created at the very beginning).
-There is currently no compiler or code analyzer that will detect such cases of "premature disposals" (or rather missing `await`s), so keep an eye out for this and make sure to fully `await` any method that receives a reference to disposable objects.
+But with asynchronous code, it can be easy to miss the additional `using` keyword (imagine a scenario where the disposable instance is created at the very beginning).

+No compiler or code analyzer detects such cases of "premature disposals" (or missing `await`s).
+It's crucial to keep an eye out for this and properly `await` any method that receives a reference to disposable objects.